Accessible Travel with the S-Bahn

 Zur Erleichterung der Wege können Sie auf Bahnhöfen mit mehreren Etagen auch Rolltreppen nutzen.

 More and more train stations are implementing guide systems for the blind in order to offer better service to our visually impaired passengers.
 The guide system on the platforms consists of oblique and longitudinal tactile paving (ribbed plates).
-Signs point out exits (stairs, elevators, ramps) and on some platforms, painted guide strips run along the raised strips.
+Special signs point out exits (stairs, elevators, ramps) and on some platforms, painted guide strips run along the raised strips.

 Blindenleitstreifen markieren den Bereich zwischen Gleisbereich und Bahnsteig.